What age group does my child belong to?

 Regina KidSport: http://www.kidsportcanada.ca/site/assets/files/7905/kidsport_regina_application_form.pdf/

-Families registering three or more children in one session/season are eligible for a family discount.
-The discount is 50% off the youngest child's registration fee (or lowest registration fee).
-To obtain the Promo Code to use online when registering, please contact the club Registrar, Sarah Cooke, at firstname.lastname@example.org.
+QC offers a Family Discount to families registering 3 or more members.
+For details and to obtain the Promo Code to use online when registering, please contact the club Registrar, Sarah Cooke, at email@example.com.

 What is the Legacy Fund?

 As an organization, we recognize that the benefits we enjoy today are the result of the hard work and sacrifice of all those who came before.
 It is imperative that we ensure QC United continues to lead the way in player development for years to come.
 To that end, Queen City United has established a Legacy Fund for the purpose of funding future capital improvement projects.
 These funds could be directed toward turf replacement, outdoor field improvement, or even a new facility.
 The Legacy Fund will not be used for day-to-day operations.
 Beginning with Indoor 2020, each registration will include a payment to the Legacy Fund; there will be further initiatives launched in the coming year that will serve to accelerate the growth of this fund.
-The payment per season is $15 for the Grassroots Stream players and $25 for the Competitive Stream and Excellence Stream players.
+The payment per registration is $25 for the Grassroots Stream players, Competitive Stream and Excellence Stream players.

 Can we register or pay in person?